BalderOdinson/ComputerGraphicsLab/bspline_assignment/README.md

 ## Build instructions

 Sample also requires assets contained in this repository.
 Application assumes that assets folder is one directory back from the active directory.
-If that's not the case move assets to desired location.
+If that's not the case move assets to appropriate location.

 ### Windows